-Assessor Checklist of Questions for POA 4: Timely Filing of Tax Declarations Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What are the statutory filing requirements (frequency, due dates, filing methods) for each of CIT, PIT, VAT, and PAYE withholding?
-In the data provided in tables 4-8 (on-time filing) is there any 'period of grace' applied to the statutory due date by the tax Sources of background material include: o Core tax laws and general tax administration laws. o Web site and other information published by the tax administration administration as a matter of administrative policy (e.g., extra filing days granted after the statutory due date to take into account delays in mail delivery, intervening weekends and public holidays, or more serious events such as natural disasters). regarding filing requirements of businesses and individuals. o Organizational chart of the tax administration, and role descriptions of the main •What organizational unit/s of the tax administration is/are responsible for filing enforcement? organizational units.
-P4-10 On-time filing rate Dimension 1.
-The number of CIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered CIT taxpayers, i.e. expressed as a ratio: • The ratios computed from data gathered in QuestionnaireTable 4 ("On-time Filing of CIT Declarations").
-Number of CIT declarations filed by the due date x 100 Number of declarations expected from registered CIT taxpayers •What is the on-time filing rate for CIT declarations (filed for the fiscal year covered in QuestionnaireTable 4) for: o All CIT taxpayers? o Large taxpayers only?
+QUESTIONS Assessor Checklist of Questions for POA 4: Timely Filing of Tax Declarations Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What are the statutory filing requirements (frequency, due dates, filing methods) for each of CIT, PIT, VAT, domestic excise tax and PAYE withholding?
+In the data provided in tables 4-8 (on-time filing) is there any 'period of grace' applied to the statutory due date by the tax administration as a matter of administrative policy (e.g., extra filing days granted after the statutory due date to take into account delays in mail delivery, intervening weekends and public holidays, or more serious events such as natural disasters).
+What organizational unit/s of the tax administration is/are responsible for filing enforcement?
+Sources of background material include: Core tax laws and general tax administration laws.
+Web site and other information published by the tax administration regarding filing requirements of businesses and individuals.
+Organizational chart of the tax administration, and role descriptions of the main organizational units.
+P4-12 On-time filing rate Scoring method M2 Dimension 1.
+The number of CIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered CIT taxpayers, i.e. expressed as a ratio: Number of CIT declarations filed by the due date Dy the due date Number of declarations expected from x 100 registered CIT taxpayers What is the on-time filing rate for CIT declarations (filed for the fiscal year covered in Questionnaire Table 4) for: All CIT taxpayers?
+Large taxpayers only?
+The ratios computed from data gathered in Questionnaire Table 4 ("On-time Filing of CIT Declarations").
+Large taxpayers only?
 Dimension 2.
-The number of PIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered PIT taxpayers, i.e. expressed as a ratio: • The ratio computed from data gathered in Questionnaire Table 5 ("On-time Filing of PIT Declarations").
-Number of PIT declarations filed by the due date x 100 Number of PIT declarations expected from registered PIT taxpayers •What is the on-time filing rate for PIT declarations filed for the fiscal year covered in QuestionnaireTable 5?
+The number of PIT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered PIT taxpayers, i.e. expressed as a ratio: Number of PIT declarations filed by the due date by the due date No. of PIT declarations expected from x 100 registered PIT taxpayers What is the on-time filing rate for PIT declarations filed for the fiscal year covered in Questionnaire Table 5? • The ratio computed from data gathered in Questionnaire Table 5 ("On-time Filing of PIT Declarations").
 Dimension 3.
-The number of VAT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered VAT taxpayers, i.e. expressed as a ratio: • The ratios computed from data gathered in Questionnaire Table 6 ("On-time Filing of VAT Declarations - All taxpayers") and Table 7 ("On- time of VAT Declarations Number of VAT declarations filed by the due date time Filing of VAT Declarations - Large taxpayers only").
-Number of declarations expected from registered VAT taxpayers •What is the on-time filing rate for VAT declarations (filed during the 12-month period covered in Questionnaire Tables 6 and 7) for: o All VAT taxpayers? o Large taxpayers only?
-Dimension 4.
-The number of PAYE withholding declarations filed by employers by the statutory due date as a percentage of the number of PAYE declarations expected from registered employers, i.e. expressed as a ratio: • The ratio computed from data gathered in QuestionnaireTable 8 ("On-time Filing of PAYE Withholding Declarations Filed by Employers").
-Number of PAYE withholding declarations filed by the due date x 100 No. of PAYE w/holding declarations expected from reg'd employers •What is the on-time filing rate for PAYE withholding declarations filed during the 12-month period covered in Questionnaire Table 8?
+The number of VAT declarations filed by the statutory due date as a percentage of the number of declarations expected from registered VAT taxpayers, i.e. expressed as a ratio: The ratios computed from data gathered in Questionnaire Table 6 ("On-time Filing of VAT Declarations - All